Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-log.md

 ## packetery-module-log: public interface

-packetery-module-log exposes the logger, the admin page and two helpers.
+packetery-module-log exposes the logger, its repository, the admin page and three helpers.

 | Member | Signature / path | Behaviour | Anchor |
 |---|---|---|---|